About the Holiday

 National Wildlife Day was established in 2005 by author and pet lifestyle expert Colleen Paige in memory of conservationist Steve Irwin.
 The day promotes awareness of the importance of conservation of animals, habitats, and the environment worldwide and offers education on the number of endangered and threatened species across the globe.
 To honor today’s holiday, visit a local zoo, aquarium, or other nature preserve and take some time to learn about what you can do to help protect the environment.

 Lee & Low Books sent me a copy of Galápagos Girl/ Galápagueña to check out.
 All opinions are my own.
-I’m also happy to be partnering with Lee & Low in a giveaway of a copy of the book.
-See details below.

 Welcome Marsha Diane Arnold